How to run a marathon in Africa: Your 2026 Marrakesh Marathon guide

 The Sidi Mimoun neighbourhood near Bab Agnaou is a great location for those wanting to stay in walking distance to the Marathon start/finish line

-How to go about supporting a participant?
+How do you go about supporting a participant?

 What we did